ampedPF/se-spotify-now-playing/README.md

 ## Retrieve Spotify & StreamElements information
 1. Login and create an app on [Spotify Dashboard](https://developer.spotify.com/dashboard/) to have your `client_id` and `client_secret`.

-2. To retrieve an `access_token` and a `refresh_token`, use [Spotify Web Auth](https://ampedpf.github.io/spotify-now-playing/web-auth/) with scopes set at the very least to :
+2. To retrieve an `access_token` and a `refresh_token`, use my custom [Spotify Web Auth](https://ampedpf.github.io/spotify-now-playing/web-auth/) page with scopes set at the very least to :
 ```
 user-read-playback-position user-read-recently-played
 ```